ariscaga/ai-infrastructure-framework/README.md

 Based on analysis of 200+ scaling organizations and their AI adoption patterns.

 ---
+## License

+The majority of this repository is licensed under the MIT License to encourage collaboration.
+**Exception:** The SCALE Factor™ methodology and related proprietary frameworks are not open-licensed.
+They remain © 2025 Nadis Intelligence.
+Use of SCALE Factor™ for commercial purposes requires permission.

+---

-**© 2025 Nadis Intelligence.
-SCALE FACTOR™ is a trademark of Nadis Intelligence.**
+© 2025 Nadis Intelligence.
+All Rights Reserved.

+SCALE Factor™ is a proprietary diagnostic methodology owned by Nadis Intelligence.
+No part of this work may be copied, reproduced, distributed, or used for commercial purposes without prior written permission from Nadis Intelligence.

+Contact: hello@nadis.ai